magnASCII.io Simone Magnaschi

 Front-end Developer Handbook 2017 · GitBook

-Forget building your own custom docs platform.
-With GitBook you get beautiful documentation for your users, and a branch-based Git workflow for your team.
+Forget building and maintaining your own custom docs platform.
+With GitBook you get beautiful documentation for your users, and a branch-based Git workflow your team will love.

 Saved on: 2017-01-31